 Bible Studies

 There are a continuing series of Bible studies at the Parish which enable you to deepen your knowledge and understanding of God's Word in Holy Scripture.
 One is on Monday evenings (6:30-8:30) and the other on Tuesday afternoons (1:15-2:45), generally beginning in early Fall and continuing through late Spring.
-They vary in length from 5 or 6 weeks, to 20 or more weeks.
+They vary in length from 5 or 10 weeks, or depending on the topic selected, 20 or more weeks.
 They are held in Riffle Center, and utilize written and video materials from Catholic providers such as Ascension Press and Bishop Barron's Word on Fire ministry.
 We encourage you to join us!
 Watch the Bulletin for further details.
-Bill Doyle is the contact for the Monday evening study ([email protected]), and Anita Bokan is the contact for the Tuesday afternoon study

 Create a Clean Heart in Me

 The Cathedral of St. John the Evangelist wants to help our parishioners who struggle with viewing pornography.
 Your parish has teamed up with Covenant Eyes (covenanteyes.com) to help you break free from pornography.
 We invite any parishioner suffering from this epidemic to take advantage of 4 months free of Covenant Eyes.
 You have our promise of complete discretion and privacy when signing up for your safe and secure new beginning.
 Break the chains of pornography addiction once and for all.
+Contact Deacon Daniel Gamboa at danielg@boisecathedral.org.

 Endow Women's Group